If you’re searching for your next pair of shoes (or looking for your first ever pair), keep reading! You’ve come to the right place.

 The Adidas Liga 8 is a well-rounded indoor sneaker that checks nearly every box for a solid volleyball shoe.
 Its airy mesh and lightweight build keep your feet comfy enough that you’d forget that you’re even wearing them.

-Adidas Ligra 8 misses some of the key parts of higher-end Adidas volleyball shoes, but it gets a lot of things right.
+The Adidas Ligra 8 misses some features of higher-end Adidas volleyball shoes, but it gets the important things right – especially for backcourt play.

-The shoe’s upper combines mesh for airflow and synthetic leather for support, with an Adituff toe to protect against wear and tear from all those lunges and dives.
+The upper combines mesh for airflow with synthetic leather for support, and the Adituff toe protects against wear from lunges and dives – a smart detail for defensive players who spend a lot of time near the floor.

 Recommended Use